 Communication helps build relationships for several reasons.
 First, the more you listen, the more you learn about others’ perspectives.
 Listening thoughtfully, without judgment or interruption, is also a show of caring and respect.
 With stronger relationships come deeper feelings of trust.
 Once you have the basis of an honest, trusting relationship, anything is possible — even tackling the most difficult problems and obstacles.

 The best way to build relationships is to start by asking a question.
 Set your mind to learning about someone else.
 In Getting to Yes parlance, experts always suggest that you explore the other side’s interests and perspectives before sharing your own.
 Not sure where to start?
 There are lots of fun tools out there to stimulate conversation.

 Thumballs are soft vinyl balls imprinted with discussion topics.
 Catch the ball and discuss the prompt under your thumb.
-Pre-printed topics include Session Openers (for soft-skills training), Getting to Know You, Shaped by Our Past, Leadership, Team Dynamics, Diversity, etc., or customize one of your own!
+Pre-printed topics include Session Openers (for soft-skills training), Getting to Know You, Shaped by Our Past, Leadership, Team Dynamics, Diversity, etc!

 When working with a group of people, ask them all the same question and have them write their answer on an Answer Board.
 Invite everyone to walk around the room and reveal their answers at the same time.
 Then, ask people to form into groups of 3 or more with different (or similar) answers and discuss their responses.

 If you have a small budget, another option is to throw a random collection of knick-knacks in a plastic baggie.
-Show the baggie to a friend or colleague and ask them to select an item that represents an experience they had today, a childhood memory, a goal for the future, or any other thought-provoking prompt.
+Show the baggie to a friend or colleague.
+Ask each to select an item that represents a past experience, childhood memory, or goal for the future.
+Alternatively, make up a question prompt or your own.